RegionPLC: Regional Point-Language Contrastive Learning for Open-World 3D Scene Understanding: RegionPLC

 After obtaining 3D-language pairs $\langle\mathbf{\hat{p}}, \mathbf{t}\rangle$ for supervision, we proceed to train $\mathbf{F}_\text{3D}$ and $\mathbf{F}_\theta$ to align 3D features with language features for open-world learning.
 We introduce region-aware point-discriminative contrastive loss as below.

 \textbf{CLIP-style Contrastive Loss.}

 We can pull paired 3D features and language features closer while pushing away the unmatched ones through CLIP-style~\cite{radford2021learning} contrastive loss (refer to Figure~\ref{fig:framework} top right).
-It can be formulated as: { \abovedisplayskip{3.0pt} \belowdisplayskip{3.1pt} }where $\mathbf{f}^{\hat{p}}$ is the average-pooled region feature, $\mathbf{F}^t=[\mathbf{f}^t_1, \mathbf{f}^t_2,\cdots\mathbf{f}^t_{n_t}]$ concatenates all caption embeddings in a scene, $\mathbf{\hat{z}}$ and $\mathbf{\hat{s}}$ measure the similarity and the score probability between a 3D region and all captions, and $\mathbf{y}^t$ is the one-hot label highlighting the position paired with $\mathbf{\hat{p}}$.
+It can be formulated as: { \abovedisplayskip{3.0pt} \belowdisplayskip{3.1pt} }where $\mathbf{f}^{\hat{p}}$ is the average-pooled region feature, Pool($\mathbf{\hat{p}},\mathbf{f}^{\hat{p}}$) is our custom CUDA operator to gather features $\mathbf{f}^{\hat{p}}$ over point set $\mathbf{\hat{p}}$, $\mathbf{F}^t=[\mathbf{f}^t_1, \mathbf{f}^t_2,\cdots\mathbf{f}^t_{n_t}]$ concatenates all caption embeddings in a scene, $\mathbf{\hat{z}}$ and $\mathbf{\hat{s}}$ measure the similarity and the score probability between a 3D region and all captions, $\sigma$ is sigmoid function and $\mathbf{y}^t$ is the one-hot label highlighting the position paired with $\mathbf{\hat{p}}$.
 While CLIP~\cite{radford2021learning} targets learning a global image-level feature for the classification task, it neglects the demand of learning point-wise discriminative features for dense prediction tasks.
 As shown in Figure~\ref{fig:framework}, the pooling operation will average the point-wise features and make all points in the same region $\mathbf{\hat{p}}$ optimized in the same direction, preventing the learning of discriminative representations for dense prediction tasks.
-We present more analysis on this undesired effect in the supplementary materials.
+We present more analysis on this undesired effect in the suppl..

 \textbf{Point-discriminative Contrastive Loss.} Considering the limitation of CLIP-style loss, we propose a point-discriminative contrastive loss $\mathcal{L}_\text{pdc}$ to make the learning of point embedding discriminative.
 Specifically, for each regional 3D-language pair, instead of aggregating point features into an averaged region-level feature, our $\mathcal{L}_\text{pdc}$ directly computes the similarity between point-wise embeddings and caption embeddings.
 We then pool the logarithm of predicted point-wise probability within $\mathbf{\hat{p}}$ to compute the cross-entropy loss regarding one-hot label $\mathbf{y}^t$ as follows, { \abovedisplayskip{3.0pt} \belowdisplayskip{3.1pt} }where $\mathbf{z}$ and $\mathbf{s}$ indicate the similarity and probability matrix between point-wise features and all caption embeddings.
 By doing so, the optimization direction of each point will be adapted to its own point embeddings and thus make them discriminative (refer to Figure \ref{fig:framework}).
 More details are included in the supplementary materials.